Fences, Trees, Boundaries & Noise

 Dear Mr. Thoughtless,

 I have enclosed our local noise laws so that you may read them.
-You will see that the playing of your stereo so loudly is against the law.
+You will see that playing your stereo so loudly is against the law.
 It is very disturbing to me.
 Please turn down the volume as I have asked you to do in the past.
 Otherwise, I will be forced to notify the authorities.

 Keep a copy of the letter because you may want it later if you sue the neighbor.
 (See “Sue for Nuisance,” below.)
 Then see what happens.
 The neighbor may not know the law and finding out about it may put an end to the problem.
 Putting the complaint in writing also lets the neighbor know you mean business.